 For each patient, the kinesiotherapist will:

 In addition to choosing the right exercises, a successful outcome depends on how well the therapist and patient work together.
 Building rapport and motivating the patient to do the exercises regularly is a key role of the kinesiotherapist.

-Kinesiotherapists work in every type of health care setting, including hospitals, rehabilitation centers, sports medicine facilities, fitness centers, and private offices.
-They guide patients through therapeutic exercise, aquatic therapy, learning to walk, using prosthetics/orthotics, and developing a lifelong exercise regimen.
+Kinesiotherapists work in every type of health care setting, including hospitals, rehabilitation centers, sports medicine facilities, fitness centers, colleges and universities, Workman’s Compensation programs and private offices.
+They may also be self-employed as a consultant for individuals with physical limitations.